What is a business roadmap?

 Roadmaps make strategy work.
-This is particularly true at the business level.
-A business (or company) roadmap visualizes how your organization will achieve its long-term strategic goals.
-It unites everyone with a clear sense of direction and pride in the journey ahead.
+This is especially true at the business level.
+A business (or company) roadmap is a visual plan showing your long-term strategic goals and the steps you will take to achieve them.
+It is key for aligning the team, tracking progress, and unifying everyone with a clear sense of direction and pride in the journey ahead.

 Company and product leaders use business roadmaps to communicate the organization's vision and plans at every growth stage — from lean startups to established enterprises.
 Everyone benefits when they understand how their daily work ties to meaningful impact.
 A business roadmap bridges that gap, making the big picture feel tangible.